 This FAQ refers to Paddle Invoicing, a new beta feature that enables Sellers to send personalized invoices and request high-value payment via wire transfer.
 If you’d like to find out more, email us.

 To send an invoice, you need to set up a Product in Paddle first.
-You can do this under Checkout > Products.
+You can do this under Catalog > Products.
 This appears as the line item in the invoice, and you can add custom pricing per invoice.

 You can create invoices through the Paddle dashboard or in your own systems using the invoicing API.
 To set up the invoicing API, get in touch.
 When sending an invoice to a customer for the first time, you need to enter their details - email, company name, any VAT or sales tax registration numbers, etc. These details are saved, so you can easily send additional invoices later without entering all their information again.